christopher-luu97/transcription_webapp/README.md

 8. The apps should be exposed on: localhost:3000 for frontend, localhost:8000 for backend api
 9. You can view what's going on via cmd for frontend and backend when you started up the servers

+Use cases for this application:

+- Text analysis for long-form audio
+- Generate subtitles automatically for your own videos

 TODO:

 1. Let user download results to different formats (COMPLETE)